-Research in Classics and Ancient History at Exeter is 3rd in the UK for world leading research*.
-The 2008 Research Assessment Exercise rates 90% of our research as of international quality.
+Research in Classics and Ancient History at Exeter is rated 6th in the UK for research power in Classics1, with 75% of research classified as world-leading or internationally excellent2.
 The Department has a vigorous research culture, with international conferences, at least once a year, most of which lead to published volumes.

 - ancient and modern philosophy, especially ethics